 Game of Thrones, potentially the biggest TV show of all time, was apparently the most watched series of 2018, despite the fact no new episodes aired that year.

 As for video games, Bethesda’s Skyrim, set in an epic fantasy world, ranks amongst the top 10 best selling games of all time.

 Simply put, we can’t seem to get enough of the magical, bizarre and often monster-infested world's born from the mind’s of creators with some rather overactive imaginations.
 It doesn’t matter what medium or platform these fantasy realms are injected into, we’ll consume them with more ferocity than Cookie Monster knocking back that good stuff after yet again escaping from rehab.

-In the years to come, book fans will be looking to new fantasy books from big guns of publishing like Joe Abercrombie and Terry Brooks.
+In the years to come, book fans will be looking to the best new fantasy books of 2019; from big guns of publishing like Joe Abercrombie and Terry Brooks.
 Film and TV fans will be mourning the loss of Game of Thrones but welcoming the rise of Netflix’ The Witcher and the upcoming Lord of the Rings TV show.
 But where does that leave gamers?

 Well, the future is bright for them as well.
 2019, and the years beyond, won’t be a disappointment for gamers who enjoy a good epic fantasy.
 We’ve got more than a few titles heading our way to satisfying the cravings:

 World of Warcraft: Classic